-Graduates of San José State University's School of Music include some of the finest music teachers, composers, and performers in the world.
-Our award-winning faculty have received Grammys, Guggenheims, grants from the National Endowment for the Arts, and many other honors and awards.
+Graduates of the Music Program in San José State University's School of Music and Dance comprise a distinguished and extensive community of outstanding music teachers, award-winning composers, and active performers concertizing throughout the world.
+Our award-winning artist/teachers faculty have received Grammys, Guggenheims, grants from the National Endowment for the Arts, and many other honors and awards.
 Come make music with us!

-Annual merit-based scholarships totaling over $200,000 per year are awarded to gifted music majors.
-Further information for undergraduates may be found here, and for graduates may be found here.
+Annual merit-based scholarships totaling over $250,000 per year are awarded to gifted music majors.
+Further information for undergraduates may be found under scholarships.